 Bachelor of arts from the University of North Dakota with a choral emphasis

 Degree from the University of North Dakota in Music Education with an emphasis on Choral.
-I am married to Mrs. Luskey in 3rd grade and we share a little girl named Jocelyn that also attends Turman Elementary.
+Married to the wonderful Mrs. Luskey who teaches 4th grade.
+We share a little girl named Jocelyn who is in 3rd grade.
 We have a Staffordshire pitbull named Satchmo after Louis Armstrong who makes me smile almost every day.
-Married to the wonderful Mrs. Luskey who teaches 4th grade.
+Our new addition is named Noelle who was born this summer.

 What is my child learning in quarter 1?